Reading Time 4 Mins

 At Ben, we have crafted a suite of reliable, ongoing liquidity solutions for investors in alternative assets.
 Our process seeks to give investors access to hard-earned investment capital, with liquidity provided from our own balance sheet.
 Contact us today to schedule a consultation with our expert team.

 These materials are provided for illustration and discussion purposes and are not intended to be and do not constitute financial, tax, legal or investment advice or recommendations, or an offer to sell or exchange, or the solicitation of an offer to buy or exchange, any securities.
-Securities brokerage services are offered through Ben Securities Company L.P. (“Ben Securities”), which may provide certain materials to recipients.
-Ben Securities is affiliated with The Beneficient Company Group, L.P., and/or any of its affiliates, subsidiaries and successors (collectively, “Ben”) and is a broker-dealer registered with the Securities and Exchange Commission and various states and a Member FINRA/SIPC.
+Securities brokerage services are offered through AltAccess Securities Company L.P. (“AltAccess Securities”), which may provide certain materials to recipients.
+AltAccess Securities is affiliated with Beneficient, a Nevada corporation, and/or any of its affiliates, subsidiaries and successors (collectively, “Ben”) and is a broker-dealer registered with the Securities and Exchange Commission and various states and a Member FINRA/SIPC.
 Investments involve risks and are not suitable for all persons.